-Among the five interventions, the incremental cost of achieving one case of improved pain over the five-year time horizon relative to usual care ranged from approximately \$6,200 for tai chi to approximately \$15,800 for CBT.
+Among the five interventions, the incremental cost of achieving one case of improved pain over the five-year time horizon relative to usual care ranged from \$660 for yoga to approximately \$15,800 for CBT.
 Because each intervention's benefit (i.e., pain improvement) occurred within the first two cycles of the model and subsequent benefit was spontaneous and non-intervention related, we used the number of cases with improved pain at the end of one year of treatment.

 Table ES7.
-Incremental Cost per Successful Treatment (Pain Improvement) Versus Usual Care mindfulness-based stress reduction, QALY: quality-adjusted life year
+Incremental Cost per Successful Treatment (Pain Improvement) Versus Usual Care

 Therapy Costs

 Acupuncture \$9,067

 СВТ \$15,770

-MBSR \$11,044
+MBSR \$3,358

-Yoga \$5,852
+Yoga \$660

 Tai Chi \$6,180